ossf/allstar/README.md

   optOutStrategy: true
 ```

-If you with to enable Allstar on all but a few repositories, you may use opt-out
+If you wish to enable Allstar on all but a few repositories, you may use opt-out
 and list the repositories to disable:

 ```